marked by a lack of interest

 Another meaning of "cordial" can be seen in the same chapter in this description: "a bar with a real brass rail was set up, and stocked with gins and liquors and with cordials so long forgotten that most of his female guests were too young to know one from another."
 This would be why Nick's remarks, cordial as they might be, but influenced by cordials, might not be so welcomed by him or others.

-the quality of being similar or comparable in kind or nature
+the quality of being similar or comparable

 Instead of rambling this party had preserved a dignified